-Observe all cautions and warnings printed on material containers to prevent possible death, personal injury and/or property damage.
+Observe all cautions and warnings printed on material containers to prevent possible death and/or personal injury.

-This furnace is approved for venting with PVC, CPVC, ABS, and Cellular Core pipe fittings.
+This furnace is approved for venting with Schedule 40 PVC, CPVC, ABS, Cellular Core pipe fittings and SDR-26 PVC.
+NOTE: SDR pipe is not approved for use in Canada.

 NOTE: All PVC, CPVC, ABS, and Cellular Core pipe fittings, solvent cement, primers and procedures MUST conform to American National Standard Institute and American Society for Testing and Materials (ANSI/ASTM) standards.
-Schedule 40 is the ONLY approved wall thickness.

-- Pipe and Fittings ASTM D1785, D2466, D2661, D2665, F-891, F-628, SDR-26 - PVC Primer and Solvent Cement ASTM D2564 - Procedure for Cementing Joints Ref ASTM D2855
+- Pipe and Fittings ASTM D1785, D2241, D2466, D2661, D2665, F-891, F-628 - PVC Primer and Solvent Cement ASTM D2564 - Procedure for Cementing Joints Ref ASTM D2855

-NOTE: In order to create a seal that allows future removal of pipe, RTV sealant MUST be used on both the inlet and the exhaust pipes where they join to the furnace.
+NOTE: In order to create a seal that allows future removal of pipe, RTV sealant MUST be used on the air inlet pipe where it joins to the furnace.
 PVC, CPVC, ABS, and Cellular Core pipe and cement may be used on all other joints.